V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 Q3.
 List some pros and cons of Python programming language?
 > **Pros:**
 > 1. Easy to learn
-> 2. Esay to develop code/application
+> 2. Easy to develop code/application
 > 3. Wide variety of libraries.
 > **Cons:**
 > 1. Low performance